 Birdwatching season kicks into high gear after the first rains.
-Waterfalls begin roaring once more, rivers and lakes burst their banks and transform parts of the surrounding floodplains into wetlands, drawing hundreds of different bird species back to Katavi.
+Waterfalls begin roaring once more and rivers and lakes burst their banks, transforming parts of the surrounding floodplains into wetlands, drawing hundreds of different bird species back to Katavi.

 Mahale Mountains National Park